rls-moe/hdkeys/README.md

 There isn't anything on my Todo list but if there is a bug or security flaw, please open a pull request or contact me via email.

+## Security Audit

+This library is not audited and I make no guarantees about it's security (but it should be fairly safe)